bsmg/beat-saber-community-wiki/modding/example-mod2.md

 # Planning
 This is just a checklist of things I need to cover *(Will be removed later*)

-Plugin in qquestion: Counter of the average accuracy of slices *(The extra 10 points you can get for the total of 110)* that appears at the end of a song.
+Plugin in question: Counter of the average accuracy of slices *(The extra 10 points you can get for the total of 110)* that appears at the end of a song.

 * Using dnSpy to find stuff I need
   * *If required*, grab and use ReflectionUtil.